pnp/List-Formatting/view-samples/request-sign-off/README.md

 SignOffDueDate | DateTime
 SignOffStatus | Text

-## Site Script
+### Provisioning

-This sample includes a site script ([update-documents.json](update-documents.json)) that creates the required site columns, the Document Library, and a new view named **All Documents - customized** in the Document Library that contains all the required columns.
+This sample includes a site script ([update-documents.json](./provisioning/update-documents.json)) that creates the required site columns, the Document Library, and a new view named **All Documents - customized** in the Document Library that contains all the required columns.

 See the [SharePoint site design and site script overview article](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-overview) to learn how to use the site script.